 History buffs and conspiracy theorists alike know the bizarre backstory of the lost colony: In 1585, a group of Englishmen arrived on the present-day North Carolinian island Manteo, which, at the time, was inhabited by Native Americans.
 The British were on a “military and scientific mission”; local tribes were, unsurprisingly, not exactly high-fiving the British for moving in and shacking up.
 By 1586, local tribes had driven out the English settlers, upset that they’d taken control of valuable land and resources.
 The British came back in 1587 on a decidedly less militaristic mission, taking 90 men, 17 women, and 11 kids along for the ride.

-By 1590, the entire settlement had disappeared, leaving behind only two clues: “Croatoan” etched into a gatepost leading to the fort, and “Cro” carved onto a tree.
+By 1590, the entire settlement had disappeared, leaving behind only two clues: “Croatoan” etched into a gatepost leading to the fort, and “Cro” carved into a tree.

 Over 400 years later, we still aren’t sure what happened to those settlers in Roanoke.
 Science has improved by leaps and bounds since then, but even remote-sensing techniques have turned up only vague clues, like the existence of burn pits, detected by far-reaching magnetometers.
 Compared to what AHS implies, and based on these clues, the dominating theories explaining what happened to the Roanoke colony are pretty tame: A New World disease spread among the colonists whose transatlantic bodies were mystified by the new germs and subsequently died en masse, or perhaps a violent uprising took place and forced the colonists to pick up and head to the mainland.